JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

 Additional constraints on system for battery operation

-5. Operate for a minimum time span of 48 hours on a single charge without additional power from a solar cell
+5. Battery capacity greater than 39.89 Wh to allow for a minimum operational time of 48 hours on a single charge without additional power from a solar cell

-6. Battery capacity greater than 39.89 Wh

       Calculated with (typical power draw * minimum continuous operation time = (0.831 W * 48 h) = 39.89 Wh

- 7. Must use a solar panel that is at least 4.43 W.
+ 6. Must use a solar panel that is at least 4.43 W.

       Calculated with (typical daily power usage / average hours of direct sun [6]) = (19.94 Wh / 4.5 h) = 4.43 W